yxqd/luban/docs/form-tutorial.rst

 Then we start this new project::

- $ luban start form
+ $ luban start formdemo

 Add a form
 ==========
 Let us now make some modifications to the interface.

-Use your favorite editor to edit form/python/form/actors/default.py and change it into::
+Use your favorite editor to edit formdemo/python/formdemo/actors/default.py and change it into::

  import luban